Pres. Trump’s health subsidy shutdown could lead to free insurance

 “This is where the counting gets sort of weird,” said Matthew Buettgens, a senior research analyst with the Urban Institute.

-The nonpartisan policy research group has estimated that richer premium subsidies could entice up to 600,000 more people to sign up for health law coverage, depending on how insurers and state regulators adjust.
+The nonpartisan policy research group has estimated that richer premium subsidies could entice up to 600,000 more people to sign up for health law coverage.
+That depends on how insurers and state regulators adjust, which isn’t totally clear yet.

 The group also found that the federal government would end up spending more overall on health insurance through higher premium subsidies.